ferranlarroyaub/Master_Mobility/README.md

 - Mobility_characterisation.ipynb: A more advanced study is carried out in order to characterize the pedestrian mobility.
 We obtain the mean squared displacement, the auto-correlation of the velocities, etc.

+- Stops.ipynb: The stops made during the experiment are also studied.
+We detect the stops and their duration and project them on maps.